MadalinaKopacz/LineFollower/README.md

 <h2> 🏎️ Line follower </h2>

 ### 📜 Task Requirements
+We assembled the line follower kit that we received from the laboratory.
+Also, we needed to program it and find the PID values that will help us complete the course in less than 20 seconds.
+Moreover, we implemented an algorithm for self-calibration, find a name for the robot and if we wanted to we could stylize it in different ways.

+Our team name is the same as the line follower's name and it's Bârlad.
+This name derived from a joke made during one of our lectures.
+Our best time during the evaluation was 19.53 seconds.
+For styling, we used two blinking LEDs.

 #### Components
+The linefollower kit contained:
 - chassis
 - Arduino Uno Board
 - 2 DC motors